Buffalo Bills safety Damar Hamlin cleared to resume full activities

 Since then, Hamlin has launched the #3forHeart CPR Challenge in partnership with the American Heart Association which aims to promote CPR training and education, which saved his life, in an effort to save more lives.

-He also recently went to Washington, D.C. to support the 'Access to AEDs Act' and met with President Joe Biden.
+He also recently went to Washington to support the "Access to AEDs Act" and met with President Joe Biden.

 This story was originally reported by Scripps News Buffalo.